 The previously mentioned hubs who are connected to others in their social network, who are held in high regard.
 They occupy key positions within the social network and form a bridge between multiple different network.

 These hubs have access to many new ideas and information that enter into other networks.
 Thanks to their strategic position, they can combine all this information with new products and services and put other people into contact with each other.

 It’s Your Turn

 What do you think?
-Have you ever heard of a Social Network Analysis?
+Have you ever heard of the Social Network Analysis theory?
 Do you recognize the practical explanation or do you have more suggestions?
 What are your success factors for mapping and measuring of relationships and streams between people, groups, organisations, computers, URLs and other sources of information that are connected?

 Share your experience and knowledge in the comments box below.

 - Freeman, L. (2004).
 The development of social network analysis.
 A Study in the Sociology of Science, 1.

 - Krackhardt, D., Blythe, J., & McGrath, C. (1994).
 KrackPlot 3.0: An improved network drawing program.
 Connections, 17(2), 53-55.

 - Tichy, N. M., Tushman, M. L., & Fombrun, C. (1979).
 Social network analysis for organizations.
 Academy of management review, 4(4), 507-519.